Characterising and bounding the set of quantum behaviours in contextuality scenarios: Contextuality scenarios

-We define a \textit{contextuality scenario} as a prepare-and-measure experiment with some operational equivalences imposed on the preparations and measurements.
-A scenario is therefore identified by a tuple, $T \equiv (X,Y,K,\mathcal{OE}_P,\mathcal{OE}_M)$ where $\mathcal{OE}_P$ and $\mathcal{OE}_M$ describe preparation and measurement equivalences, respectively.
+We define a \textit{contextuality scenario} as a prepare-and-measure experiment with certain operational equivalences imposed on the involved preparations and measurements.
+A scenario is therefore identified by a five-tuple, $T \equiv (X,Y,K,\mathcal{OE}_P,\mathcal{OE}_M)$ where the first three elements specify the number of preparations, measurements, and effects, while $\mathcal{OE}_P$ and $\mathcal{OE}_M$ describe operational equivalences of preparations, and measurement effects, respectively.

-A single preparation equivalence in a contextuality scenario consists of two distinct decompositions of a \emph{hypothetical}\footnote{The hypothetical preparations are part of the operational theory but do not explicitly feature in the experiment.} preparation $Q\in\mathcal{P}$ in terms of the preparations~$P_x$:
+A single preparation equivalence in a contextuality scenario consists of two distinct decompositions of an identical \emph{hypothetical}\footnote{{The mixtures of preparations and/or measurement effects that serve to ensure the operational equivalences are referred to as `hypothetical', as they {generally do} not explicitly feature in the experiment.}} preparation $Q\in\mathcal{P}$ in terms of the experimental preparations~$P_x$,